EDUCBA

 3. Advanced Unix Shell Commands

 a.
-Grep: This is a command utility that helps to search a particular pattern or character in the file.
+Grep: This command utility helps search a particular pattern or character in the file.
 It returns all the lines that match the pattern in that particular file.

 Syntax-